Kielx/next-blog/projects/TerminalPortfolio.md

 Therefore, I had to take several considerations into account when creating this form:

-- Since the form is handled by the frontend, hardcoding the e-mail address in JavaScript was not an option, because anyone could view the content of the network request and check the address to which we are sending the message.
+- Since the form is handled by the frontend, hard coding the e-mail address in JavaScript was not an option, because anyone could view the content of the network request and check the address to which we are sending the message.
 - An API key to secure and authenticate sent messages could not be stored in the frontend for the same reason.
 - I also had to take into account that you can easily send hundreds of messages using this form.
-Therefore I had to somehow prevent such an eventuality.
+Therefore, I had to somehow prevent such an eventuality.
 Any attempts to limit this on the frontend are bound to be unsuccessful because a properly determined person can easily change all my security features.

 I solved it as follows: